Whether you’re a new business or have been in business for several years, getting more ecommerce sales will benefit your company.

-As a marketing expert, I’ve analyzed these trends and come up with a list of tips that will actually work.
+As marketing experts, we’ve analyzed these trends and come up with a list of tips that will actually work.

-Here are the top 11 ways to generate more sales on your ecommerce site.
+Here’s the best way to generate more sales on your ecommerce site:

 When businesses have trouble growing, they immediately think it’s because they don’t have enough customers.

 This is a common misconception, so don’t jump to conclusions.

 Instead of focusing all your effort on customer acquisition, you should improve your customer retention strategy.